-Water retention or as often called fluid retention is a problem with one of the body’s parts or mechanisms that can not keep the body level.
+Water retention or as often called fluid retention, is a problem with one of the body’s parts or mechanisms that can not keep the body level.
 It is when the hydration level of your body is not balanced.
-Different parts of the day are responsible to help keep the fluid level, such as:
+Different parts of the body are responsible for helping keep the fluid level, such as:

 - circulatory system,

 - hormonal factors

 The main symptoms are swelling and discomfort.

 Water retention often causes a heavier feeling than normal and inactiveness.

 It can also cause: